 It’s uncertain what concentration and exposure will cause harmful health effects.
-However, it’s crucial to better your indoor air to avoid any health issues, whether small or great.
+However, improving indoor air is crucial to avoid any health issues, whether small or great.

 Main Indoor Pollutants

 Pollutants are found in many areas and aspects of our home life.
-However, it’s important to know what they are and how to avoid health issues.
+However, it’s essential to know what they are and how to avoid health issues.